FAQ

 The concept seems more psychological than most ways of thinking about cultural tasks.
 I guess that makes sense being that you are a psychiatrist.
 But I wonder whether that helps or hinders?

 Cultural mature perspective is obviously pertinent to understanding human systems.
-What about the non-human, to understanding the inanimate, nature, the divine?
+What about the non-human, to understanding the inanimate, and nature?

 Could you say more about how the concept of Cultural Maturity provides hope for the future?

-The question of hope of critical.
-If there is a core crisis in our time it is a crisis of purpose.
-This is a crisis of purpose both in the sense of what in the future is to define purpose—what kind of story in fact will most give our actions meaning—and in terms of whether we can be hopeful as we look ahead.
-With regard to the first sense, the concept of Cultural Maturity articulates a compelling story the realization of which brings an important kind of achievement and reward to the human endeavor.
-With regard to the second, the concept of Cultural Maturity at least offers that a realistic and substantive guiding story exists—that there is a reason to go on.
-More it offers that making the possibilities that story offers manifest need not be some idealist hope or something of our far off future.
-At least the potential for the kind of thinking, relating, and acting the future will require is in important ways “build into us.”
+The concept of Cultural Maturity articulates a story for the future that in potential brings an important kind of achievement and reward to the human endeavor.
+In doing so, it supports that there is very much reason to go on.
+In addition, it supports the conclusion that making the possibilities that story offers manifest need not be some idealist hope or something of our far off future.
+It describes how the potential for the kind of thinking, relating, and acting the future will require is in important ways “build into” us.
 (Cultural Maturity is a “developmental” notion.)
-And I look to the defining advances of the last hundred years reveals that we are already a good distance on our way (even if we have not had overarching perspective for understanding just what we were up to.)
+And the fact that many of the most defining advances of the last hundred years reflect the beginnings of culturally mature sensibility supports the conclusion that we are already a good distance on our way (even if we have not had overarching perspective for understanding just what we have been up to.)

 The Domains section addresses how the concept of Cultural Maturity applies to particular concerns, both specific topics (such as morality or leadership) and broader domains of culture (such as government or art).